JaimieHemmings/fstop/TESTING.md

 By implementing these SEO best practices, the FStop Photography website is well-positioned to achieve higher rankings on search engines, improve user experience, and attract more organic traffic.
 This holistic approach ensures that the site is optimized for both search engines and human visitors, resulting in better performance and more engagement.

+**Improvements**

+The major issue identified by my SEO analysis of the website was a lack of external links to the website and a lack of social media.
+This are both things that will be improved but require time.

 ### WAVE Web Accessibility